pagkly/Zed/Investopedia4/What Are Compensatory Damages.md

 General compensatory damages, meanwhile, include estimates of loss not involving actual monetary expenditure.
 Some courts use the "multiplier method," which calculates general damages by multiplying the sum total of one's actual damages by a number that signifies the seriousness of the injury.

-In other jurisdictions, courts will use the "per diem" method, which attaches a dollar value to each day a plaintiff suffers and adds the value of all those days together.
+In other jurisdictions, courts [[Will|will]] use the "per diem" method, which attaches a dollar value to each day a plaintiff suffers and adds the value of all those days together.
 In some cases, a court will use a hybrid of these two methods to calculate general compensatory damages.
 These general compensatory damages include:

 -   Mental anguish
 -   Disfigurement